Relationship Panoramic Inventory (RPI)

 For Clinicians and Professionals

-1. Relationship Panoramic is an affordable, simple and scientifically validated tool to assess modern-day relationships in a holistic manner.
+- Affordable and Validated: Relationship Panoramic is an affordable, scientifically validated tool to holistically assess modern-day relationships.

 For Couples

-2. In any relationships there are cracks that if left unattended, can turn into chasms.
-Relationship Panoramic is designed and validated to identify those cracks and highlight your relationship strengths.
+- Identify and Strengthen: In every relationship, small cracks can grow into chasms if left unaddressed.
+Relationship Panoramic is designed to uncover those cracks and highlight your strengths.

-5. Your report is a visual representation of your and your partner’s scores in comparison to the normative sample that we studied so you know where you stand.
+- Visual Insights: Your report visually represents your and your partner’s scores compared to the normative sample, giving clarity on where you stand.

 The Science of Relationship Panoramic